 - Don’t assume that basic training that works for puppies will work for an older dog that has solid bad habits.

-Understanding your dog’s personality and needs is the first step to create an efficient training that will yield long-lasting results.
+Understanding your dog’s personality and needs is the first step to creating efficient training that will yield long-lasting results.

 Are you an older chihuahua’s owner?
 Did you find it challenging to potty train an older chihuahua?
 Let us know by leaving a comment below!